-Government ministers, business leaders and civil society representatives will discuss issues including the cost to society of corruption, the use of political donations to buy influence, developments in corporate liability for graft, and the role of export controls to counter bribery.
+Government ministers, business leaders and civil society representatives discussed issues including the cost to society of corruption, the use of political donations to buy influence, developments in corporate liability for graft, and the role of export controls to counter bribery.

 Many of the recent woes and challenges of democracies worldwide have been fueled, at least in part, by corruption and unethical practices.There are no quick fixes or easy remedies, but there are two things that activists and reformers must emphasize: Higher integrity standards and deeper democratization